NSalem/BanditConf/README.md

 - modelFitMap : fits parameters for each model to each participant and saves results
 - modelComparison: does Bayesian model comparison to test which model accounts best for the data.
 It estimates the best model for each participant, and compares the model frequncies.
 - modelComparisonConfidence: fits confidence on the probability of correct choice expected by each model for each participant, and calculates the model likelihood. then does Bayesian model comparison based on this.
-- modelAnalysis: shows plots comparing actual accuracy against model predicted accuracy based on the trial by trial probabilty of choosing the right option (but using the actual subject actions for learning).
+- modelAnalysis: gets model predicted accuracy based on the trial by trial probabilty of choosing the right option (but using the actual subject actions for learning).
-- modelSimulateSubjParameters: similar to the previous one, but the model predictions are calculated by simulating model choice and learning from the subjects parameters
+-plotModelPatterns: Plots each model predicted average accuracy and confidence per condition compared with real data (results of the previous script).
 - modelSimulations: simulate behavior with random parameters for each model, and do model fitting, resulting in crossed goodness-of-fit measures between models.
 - modelConfusion: does bayesian model comparison on the simulations, producing a confusion matrix for the models (showing the frequency with which each model is deemed best for each generative model).